-The database engine turns on data compression for the file if the file uses system data and the record length exceeds the limit shown in Table .
+The database engine turns on data compression for the file if the file uses system data and the record length exceeds the limit described under Record Length.

 The MicroKernel Engine adds system data only at file creation.
-If you have existing files for which you want to add system data, turn on the System Data configuration option, then use the Rebuild utility.
+If you have existing files for which you want to add system data, than after you turn on the System Data configuration option, use the Rebuild tool as described in Converting Data Files.